 Most trading platforms consider a pip in crude oil to be $0.01.
-That means that a $1 price fluctuation in the oil price is equal to 100 pips.
+That means a $1 price fluctuation in the oil price equals 100 pips.

 Profit and Loss Calculation

-Here at FXLeaders, we go the extra mile to offer traders the best forex signals possible.
-In 2016 alone, we bagged a phenomenal 4,907 pips!
+Here at FX Leaders, we go the extra mile to offer traders the best forex signals possible.
+In 2020 alone, we bagged over 4,200 pips!

 The quickest way to calculate your profit is to multiply the number of barrels you bought by the difference between your take profit and the price at which you entered:

-Many traders like to calculate their profits or losses by means of multiplying the number of pips (375) by the pip value ($0.10).
-That number is then multiplied by the number of 10-barrel lots (14) to get the profit of $525.
-It’s really easy, isn’t it?
+Many traders like to calculate their profits or losses by multiplying the number of pips (450) by the pip value ($0.10).
+That number is then multiplied by the number of 10-barrel lots (20) to get a profit of $900.
+It’s simple to work out, right?